Accessing Snowflake Open Catalog Iceberg Tables via External Catalog

 URISnowflake Polaris API endpointhttps://account.snowflakecomputing.com/polaris/api/catalog

-ACCESS_REGIONRegion where the accessed object is locatedap-southeast-1
+ACCESS_REGIONRegion where the target object residesap-southeast-1

 OAUTH_CLIENT_IDOAuth client IDObtained when creating a Service connection in Snowflake Open Catalog